 The Baseline Tier aims to be simple and easy to understand such that the participant can "set and forget" an EV charging schedule and shift their charging from times that cause more stress to the utility system to times that cause less stress.
 The participant always retains control over their charging, scheduling when they would like to charge or not, and receives incentives based on their performance.
 The fundamental structure of the Baseline Tier is as a Passive Managed Charging program where the customer sets a simple schedule, and the utility simply observes performance.
-There is also the potential for participants to earn more incentives by participating in Demand Response Events during the summer months where the utility grid is most stressed.

-❖ Passive Managed Charging (Required):
+Passive Managed Charging: